Arabella Scott: Arrests and hunger strike

-Scott was caught on 12 June 1913 and rearrested, when she returned to Calton Gaol she went on hunger strike again.
-On the 16 June she was assessed as too weak by a medical officer and was released on licence but did not return to the jail.
+Scott was caught on 12 June 1913 at the house of sympathiser Miss de Pass and rearrested, when she returned to Calton Gaol she went on hunger strike again.
+She only served a few days of her sentence, as on 16 June she was assessed as too weak by a medical officer and was released on licence again but did not return to the jail.
 Scott was found in London on the 24 August and returned to Calton Gaol where she went on hunger and thirst strike.
 On 28 August the medical officer put her forward for immediate discharge due to her health, however she had to be removed from the jail by force as she did not want to be placed on leave under licence once more.
-The licence expired on 10 September 1913, Scott was not found until the following year.
+When she was released she worked as an organiser for the WSPU in the south of England.
+The licence expired on 10 September 1913, but Scott was not found until May 1914, again resisting arrest.